tauthethirtythird/io_qp2_rule_kor/readme.md

 |  9  | 0.50s (30f)  | 0.3s (18f) |
 | 10  | 0.25s (15f)  | 0.2s (12f) |

 > Note 1: Because garbage has to switch two times to be activated, in reality the waiting time is twice of what's shown above.
->
-> Note 2: The variable name in the code is garbagephase
+> Note 2: The integer name in the code is garbagephase

 ## Fatigue

 To prevent a game from being too long, from 8 minutes every minute adds another negative debuff, with a total of 5 debuffs:

 | Time | Negative effect | Description |
 | --- | --- | --- |